dougeby/IntuneDocs/InTuneDocs/DeployUse/create-a-device-compliance-policy-in-microsoft-intune.md

 ##  Step 3: Save the policy
 When you are finished, choose **Save Policy**.

-You will have the option to deploy the policy now, or you can choose to deploy it later.
+You will have the option to deploy the policy right after saving the policy, or you can choose to deploy it later.
 The new policy displays in the **Compliance Policies** node of the **Policy** workspace.

 Select one of the following to review the list of compliance settings supported on each platform:
 > [!div class="op_single_selector"]